-As the majority of schools close their doors from midnight tonight and kids are stuck at home for at least four weeks, a high profile New Zealand educator is warning parents they don't have to be perfect.
+As New Zealand continues its lockdown and kids are stuck at home, a high profile New Zealand educator is warning parents they don't have to be perfect.

 Neuroscience educator Nathan Wallis said caregivers needed to have realistic expectations of themselves as parents as they entered a stressful time and tried to juggle two jobs - parent and teacher.

 "Don't aim for perfection.
 Remember that the research says kids get good outcomes if they have 'good enough' parents.
 So that takes the pressure off you.
 You don't have to be a good parent, you just have to be good enough."